hyperledger-gerrit-archive/fabric-sdk-node/README.md

 In the project root folder:
 * `npm install` to install dependencies
 * `gulp ca` to copy common dependent modules from the `fabric-client` folder to the `fabric-ca-client` folder and the installed fabric-ca-client package under `node_modules`
-* `gulp watch` to set up watch that updates fabric-ca-client's shared dependencies from fabric-client/lib and updates installed fabric-client and fabric-ca-client modules in node_modules.
-This command does not return, so you should keep it running in a separate command window as you work on the code and test in another command window
+* optionally, `gulp watch` to set up watch that updates fabric-ca-client's shared dependencies from fabric-client/lib and updates installed fabric-client and fabric-ca-client modules in node_modules.
+This command does not return, so you should keep it running in a separate command window as you work on the code and test in another command window.
+Note that you do NOT need to run this unless you plan to make changes in the fabric-client and fabric-ca-client packages
 * optionally, `gulp doc` to generate API docs if you want to review the doc content
-* `npm test-headless` to run the headless tests that do not require any additional set up
+* `npm test` to run the headless tests that do not require any additional set up

 The following tests require setting up a local blockchain network as the target.
 Because v1.0 is still in active development, you still need to build the necessary Docker images needed to run the network.
 Follow the steps below to set it up.
 * You will need the peers, orderers and fabric-ca server (new implementation of the member service) to run the tests.
 The first two components are from the *fabric* repository.
 The fabric-ca server is from the *fabric-ca* repository.